 Macaroni and Cheese & India Pale Ale or Doppelbock

-Bernard McKoy, who runs the cheese and charcuterie program at Brick Store Pub in Decatur, Ga., likes an India Pale Ale (IPA) with macaroni and cheese.
+Bernard McKoy, who runs the cheese and charcuterie program at Brick Store Pub in Decatur, Georgia, likes an India Pale Ale (IPA) with macaroni and cheese.
 “The grassiness in the cheddar cheese and the floral flavors in an IPA match so well together.”
 Dom “Dooch” Cook, Certified Cicerone® and founder of Beer Kulture, a lifestyle brand that merges urban culture with beer, prefers to pair it with a doppelbock, a malty German lager.
 “The sweetness of the doppelbock softens the tanginess of the macaroni and cheese as the fruitiness plays in harmony with the cheese, as the alcohol cuts through the richness.”

 Smothered Pork Chops & Porter

 To match the saltiness of this savory staple, McKoy suggests a British ale, the dark and roasty porter.
 “A good porter will add sweetness to the pork chops, creating a nice sweet and salty combination,” says McKoy.

 McKoy likes to pair fried fish with saisons, also known as farmhouse ales.
 “The citric, tart notes work well with a nice, flaky fish.
 And the spices that are added to ale can turn the fried crust into an amazing experience.